Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Burnham downplayed such concerns.

-So yeah, we can't just not worry about the bond markets.
+So, yeah, we can't just not worry about the bond markets.

-So like things are as bad as worse than they've ever been.
+So, like, things are as bad as worse than they've ever been.

 Those are just an overview of his policies.

-Oh well, well, fair.
+Oh, well, well, fair.

-Tom Slater made an interesting point that he Burnham claims to be like, oh, I'm not really Mr. Westminster, blah de blah, but actually he is much more Westminster than he claims, as you've also said, Andy Burnham, a man who was so alienated by Westminster, he worked in it for 20 years.
+Tom Slater made an interesting point that he Burnham claims to be like, oh, I'm not really Mr. Westminster, blah-de-blah.

-No ideology beyond his own career advancement, but he says lad a lot and wears jeans, so obviously he's a breath of fresh air.
+No ideology beyond his own career advancement, but he says lad a lot and wears jeans.

-True, but she didn't do very well, she's gone, so he's the new northerner.
+True, but she didn't do very well.

 They've only got two.